armbian/documentation/docs/irc.md

 - **ArmbianHelper**
     - Allows to search for Issues and Task on [Jira](https://armbian.atlassian.net/projects/AR/issues)
         - If you know the actual task id simply write it to the channel and the bot will look it up.
 Like `AR-123`
         - Search issue by keyword/s in the summary.
-Like `,searchissue Allwinner H6`
+Like `,searchissue Allwinner H6` (Take note of the `,`)
+        Will output up to three results
     - Allows to query the Armbian apt repository
+        - Search for package names with wildcards.
+Like `,package search linux-image*sunxi*
+        - Get info about a package like version and size. `,package info linux-image-current-sunxi`
+        - Get the packages description. `,package description linux-image-current-sunxi`
+    - Allows to search forums via Google API (not very precise though)
+        - Example: `,g Allwinner H6 panfrost`

 Purpose and commands
 Commands needs to be consolidated before making a list public.
 Would be too messy ^^